highchair/artinruins-com/_property/atlantic-mills.md

 neighborhoods: [ 'Olneyville/Valley' ]
 town: [ 'Providence, RI' ]
 designers: [ 'Clifton Hall' ]
-lists: [ 'PPS/AIA Industrial Commercial Buildings Survey', 'Inventory of Historic Engineering & Industrial Sites 1978' ]
+lists: [ 'Inventory of Historic Engineering & Industrial Sites 1978', 'PPS/AIA Industrial Commercial Buildings Survey', 'PPS Ten Most Endangered' ]
 tags: [ 'The Superlatives' ]
 superlative: 'By the late 1880s, its production of worsted and cotton-wrap fabric was the largest in Providence, employing over 2000 workers'